 Chocolate AND lots of questions about pets eating chocolate.
 In fact, my phone rings off the hook with panicked calls from moments where your little mate has snuck a piece of one of our special treats.

 So I thought I’d remove the wrapper on everything you need to know about the sweet stuff.
-It’s not quite as scary as you might think…
+And guess what, it may not actually be as scary as you might think…

 Chocolate contains a compound called ‘theobromine’.
-It’s similar to caffeine and is what makes dark chocolate give you a buzz.
-Dogs and cats don’t handle that buzz well and if they have too much, their nervous system becomes overstimulated.
+It’s similar to caffeine and is what gives dark chocolate that buzz that even us humans feel.

 The type of chocolate is crucial.
 White chocolate is not toxic.
 While dark chocolate is far more dangerous than milk chocolate.

+For a 35kg dog (Labrador size), it’s 1.4kg of milk chocolate.
+For a 5kg dog (Poodle size), it’s 250g of milk chocolate.
 Interestingly, the fat, sugar or even the foil will often make them sick before the chocolate does.